Sandra Bond Chapman, Ph.D.

 Founder and Chief Director

-Sandra Bond Chapman, Ph.D., Founder and Chief Director of the Center for BrainHealth at The University of Texas at Dallas, Dee Wyly Distinguished University Chair and author of Make Your Brain Smarter, is committed to maximizing cognitive potential across the entire lifespan.
-As a cognitive neuroscientist with more than 40 funded research grants, Dr. Chapman's scientific study elucidates and applies novel approaches to advance creative and critical thinking, strengthen healthy brain development, and incite innovation throughout life.
+Sandra Bond Chapman, PhD – founder and chief director of the Center for BrainHealth™ at The University of Texas at Dallas, where she holds the Dee Wyly Distinguished University Chair – is committed to maximizing cognitive performance and improving healthy brain development across the lifespan.
+A cognitive neuroscientist with more than 40 funded research grants and more than 200 publications, Dr. Chapman conducts scientific studies that apply novel approaches to advance creative and critical thinking, strengthen brain resilience and incite innovation throughout life.

 Dr. Chapman collaborates with scientists across the country and around the world to solve important issues concerning the brain and its health.
 On the frontier of brain health research, her scientific study melds interdisciplinary expertise including cognitive neuroscience, rehabilitation, brain imaging, medicine and neuroengineering.
 The goals: to understand how to better evaluate higher-order, strategic cognition, and to develop, test and implement protocols to achieve optimal brain performance through enhancing and preserving frontal lobe function.
 The frontal lobe networks are the connections in the brain responsible for reasoning, planning, decision-making, creativity, emotional down-regulation, and judgment.
 Dedicated to improving lives today, and changing how the public thinks and acts about the brain and its health, the Center for BrainHealth launched its Brain Performance Institute™ as the translation arm to deliver rapidly emerging discoveries in cognitive brain health.